fbpx

 The Seminars

-About a month before the start of the sessions, students are provided the opportunity to choose from an extensive array of seminars and activities, allowing them to tailor their experience to their own unique interests.
+About a month before the start of the sessions, students can choose from an extensive array of seminars and activities, allowing them to tailor their experience to their own unique interests.
 Students attend about ten seminars throughout the course of the program, and each seminar hosts around 15-20 students taught by Yale undergraduate and graduate students.
-Seminars are hands-on and interesting, allowing students to completely immerse themselves in a subject of interest, surrounded by people who are as passionate to learn as they are.
+Seminars are hands-on and interesting, allowing students to completely immerse themselves in a subject of interest, surrounded by people who are as passionate about learning as they are.

 Lectures

-The lectures not only aim to educate students on topics pertaining to their session and subject of choice, but also to expand their horizons to applications of that subject in other fields.
+The lectures educate students on topics pertaining to their session and subject of choice and expand their horizons to applications of that subject in other fields.
 The Biological and Biomedical Sciences (BBS) session, for example, included a lecture about using music as a technology for nurses to better recognize the functions of the human body.

 One of the most incredible parts of the lectures was that students were encouraged not to take notes, but rather to simply listen and take in the information; this created a stress-free, enriching environment that was ideal for learning.
-Not only are students able to take advantage of a world-class education taught by professors who are experts in their field, but they are also able to gain insight into what a typical class would be like in college.
+With this, students are able to take advantage of a world-class education taught by professors who are experts in their field and gain insight into what a typical class would be like in college.

 Students listening to the class lecture